School Teacher

 Was there a particular teacher that inspired you to go into education, or was it something else?

-Asked by Selma_J over 12 years ago
+Asked by Selma_J almost 13 years ago

 My 11th grade AP US history teacher.
 He was phenomenal.
 I'd always worked with younger people as a babysitter and counselor, but I hadn't really thought about teaching until I had his class.
 Not only did he make a huge impact on me academically, he was also the only person to sense and reach out when things in my family were rough.
 He was a constant source of support and strength and I never once asked for it.
 He made me realize how much more of a job teaching is than just imparting knowledge about a content area.
 It was about my development as a person.
 Only after a few years of teaching did I realize I was trying to model what he had done.